February 18, 2022

 - Maintenance costs

-You should also understand all of the additional costs that go into home ownership.
+You should be familiar with all of the additional costs that go into homeownership.
 For example, there are costs and fees involved with the closing of your home.
-After you've closed, you need to understand you're now a homeowner with expenses like potential repairs, upgrades, and more.
+These include closing costs and your down payment.

-Here's a short list of things you may want to consider when thinking of additional costs that come with being a homeowner.
+Here's a short list of things you may want to consider when thinking of additional costs that come with owning a home.
 It's also smart to keep a cushion in your savings — just in case.

 - Repairs on appliances, roofing, fencing, plumbing, and more